top of page

 Evolving from execution to capacity-building leadership

-A senior leader at a small, local community-based training organization was operating in a high-impact, mission-driven environment with growing organizational demand.
+A senior leader at a mission-driven organization experiencing rapid growth and increasing organizational demand.
 While deeply committed and effective, the leadership model relied heavily on personal execution rather than building capacity across the organization.

 THE SITUATION